Best 2 year fixed rate bonds in the UK 2021

 - Eligibility.
 Some providers reserve the best bond products for their existing customers (who already have a current or savings account with them, for example).
 If you have an eye on a particular bond, check that it’s available to new customers.

 - Minimum deposit.
 You might need a minimum deposit of up to £1,000 for the accounts with the best interest rates.
-So make sure you have that lump sum available and can afford not to have to withdraw it again for the two years.
+So make sure you have that lump sum available and can afford not to have to withdraw it again for the 2 years.

 How much money do you need to open a 2 year fixed rate bond?